This is a collection of miscellaneous resources that may be useful to you as an AIRLab user.

 - Suggestions to write well can help to produce a good thesis, as well as good scientific publications in general.
 Here is the part of the 14 steps to write well found on the San Francisco Edit company site that Andrea Bonarini shares.

 - You can access all the papers for which Politecnico has bought a subscription even when you are at home if you enable the Politecnico proxy.
-The instruction page is provided by the nice people of ASI in Italian only.
-For an English version of the page, try to poke them if you can find how to get in touch with them.

 Software and programming